On Signal Peak Power Constraint of Over-the-Air Federated Learning: Instantaneous peak power constraint

 \section{Instantaneous peak power constraint}

-Practical radio-frequency power amplifiers operate linearly only up to certain input power~\cite{Seung_PAPRReduc_2005, Rahmatallah_PAPRReduc_2013}.
-Given a certain average power as input $P_{\mathrm{avg}}^{(in)}$, the actual operating region would be between zero and the maximum peak instantaneous input power which can be obtained by multiplying~$P_{\mathrm{avg}}^{(in)}$ with \ac{PAPR} (addition in dB domain), as illustrated in Fig.~\ref{fig: illustr_PAPR}.
-Operating in nonlinear region leads to signal distortions, resulting in strong in-band and out-of-band distortions (details see later), which is to be avoided.
-Note that all previously determined powers are actually output powers, but can be easily converted to the input power by a one-to-one relationship.
+As presented in the introduction, practical radio-frequency power amplifiers operate linearly only up to certain input power~\cite{Seung_PAPRReduc_2005, Rahmatallah_PAPRReduc_2013}.
+Operating in linear region would result in in-band and out-of-band distortions.

+Note that all previously determined powers are actually output powers from the power amplifier, but can be easily converted to the input power by a one-to-one relationship.
 We denote $p_k^{(in)}$ and $b_{k\ell M+m}^{(in)}$ respectively the corresponding input power of $p_k$ and $b_{k\ell M+m}$.
 We model this by an instantaneous amplitude limit \(A_{\max}>0\) that corresponds equivalently to the input peak-power limit \(P_{\mathrm{inst},\max}^{(in)}=A_{\max}^2\).
 The transmitted time-domain waveform \(X(t)\) generated at a \ac{UE} must satisfy